HSBNE-Archive/Policy/Rules/Rules.md

     3. If asked by a member of the association, the secretary must, within 28 days after the request is made—

-        a.  make the minute book (or electronic record) for a particular general meeting available for inspection by the member at a mutually agreed time and place; and
+        1.  make the minute book (or electronic record) for a particular general meeting available for inspection by the member at a mutually agreed time and place; and
-        b.  give the member copies of the minutes of the meeting.
+        2.  give the member copies of the minutes of the meeting.

     4. The association may require the member to pay the reasonable costs of providing copies of the minutes.